Ben Hall

 Currently, Hall and Murphy have a new restaurant project underway in Corktown, the historic section on the western edge of downtown Detroit.

-An in-depth look at some of our favorite dishes and cocktails from our time on the ground in the Lowcountry.
+An in-depth look at some of our favorite dishes and cocktails from our time on the ground in New York City.